flokoe/bash-hackers-wiki/docs/syntax/ccmd/c_for.md

 This syntax is **not documented** and shouldn\'t be used.
 I found the parser definitions for it in 1.x code, and in modern 4.x code.
-My guess is that it\'s there for compatibility reasons.
+My guess is that it's there for compatibility reasons.
 Unlike the other aforementioned shells, Bash does not support the analogous syntax for [case..esac](../../syntax/ccmd/case.md#portability_considerations).